-Choosing the life of a contractor can feel like a really big step when you are sat in a nice safe permanent job.
+Choosing the life of a contractor can feel like a really big step when you are sitting in a nice safe permanent job.

 Having to find jobs on a regular basis, dealing with VAT returns, invoices, and much more can seem daunting when you are used to a steady income and familiar surroundings.
 However, making the move is not as difficult as you might think, and it offers some freedoms and benefits that a permanent job doesn’t.